uvaaland/cig_llnl_workshop/run_solver.md

 ### Run the Solver

 After editing the parameter files and generating the mesh, we are ready to run the solver itself.
-Before we do this, we will run through the following checklist to make sure that we have gone through all the preceeding steps
+Before we do this, we will go through the following checklist to make sure that we have gone through all the preceeding steps
 correctly: